rebcabin/rebcabin.github.com/source/_posts/2012-12-13-fast-arbitrary-non-uniform-randoms.markdown

 comments: true
 categories: [Randoms, PseudoRandoms, Algorithms, Pseudo Random Number Generation, Random Number Generation]
 ---
 You give me an array of integers representing the distribution of outcomes of some discrete random process (translation: you give me the specification of a loaded die: "I want 1 to come up 7/39 of the time; 2 to come up 5/39 of the time; I'd better NEVER see a 3 'cause I'm betting the farm on that; 4 to come up 11/39 of the time; 5 to come up 3/39 of the time; and 6 to come up 13/39 of the time.").
-You also give me a uniform pseudo-random number generator (PRNG) like Mathematica's[Random Integer](http://reference.wolfram.com/mathematica/ref/RandomInteger.html?q=RandomInteger&lang=en).
+You also give me a uniform pseudo-random number generator (PRNG) like Mathematica's [Random Integer](http://reference.wolfram.com/mathematica/ref/RandomInteger.html?q=RandomInteger&lang=en).
 I give you back a new PRNG that honors the distribution you gave me, in the sense that, statistically, it generates outcomes with the same distribution as you gave me.

 The problem is a practical, real-world problem.
 Any time you need to generate random numbers according to some arbitrary, given distribution such as in simulation, traversing a Bayesian network, a decision tree, a packet retry backoff schedule, you name it, the problem comes up.
 In my work, it comes up every time I need to generate random expressions for testing parsers or for Monte-Carlo search for formulas.
 Most of the time, you want to generate expressions non-uniformly.
 For instance, you'd like to generate addition expressions more frequently than division expressions or function calls more frequently than function definitions.